Jouramie/hanabot/src/domain/ADR-domain-modelization.md

 ## Clue

-A Clue is given by a Player (or PlayerPosition) to another with a Suit or a Rank on a HandPosition.
+A Clue is given by a Player (or PlayerPosition) to another with a Suit or a Rank on a ~~HandPosition~~ drawId.
 ClueInterpretation contains
 - Focus